CH376 USB Host

 The SPI clock can run up to roughly 12 MHz on the CH376; the FPGC runs both ports at the same divider as the slow-side SPI peripherals.

-asserts it whenever an asynchronous event happens (device
+asserts INT (active low) whenever an asynchronous event happens

-plugged in, transfer complete, descriptor available).
+(device plugged in, device unplugged, transfer complete).
 The driver

 acknowledges by reading the chip's interrupt status register.